httpwg/http-extensions/draft-ietf-httpbis-bcp56bis.md

 Generally, when a redirected request is made, its header fields are copied from the original request's.
 However, they can be modified by various mechanisms; e.g., sent Authorization ({{?I-D.ietf-httpbis-semantics}}) and Cookie ({{?I-D.ietf-httpbis-rfc6265bis}}) headers will change if the origin (and sometimes path) of the request changes.
-Applications using HTTP SHOULD specify if any request headers need to be modified or removed upon a redirect; however, this behaviour cannot be relied upon, since a generic client (like a browser) will be unaware of such requirements.
+An application using HTTP SHOULD specify if any request headers that it defines need to be modified or removed upon a redirect; however, this behaviour cannot be relied upon, since a generic client (like a browser) will be unaware of such requirements.

 ## HTTP Header Fields {#headers}